 - The Prudential family of affiliated companies

-- A Prudential agent or an independent insurance agent to provide you with a policy quotation or other information regarding insurance and financial service products
+- A Prudential agent or an independent financial professional to provide you with a policy quotation or other information regarding insurance and financial service products

 - Third parties as permitted or required by law, for example:

 How We Protect Your Information

 Prudential uses reasonable processes and technical security measures that are intended to keep personal information about its customers and employees secure and confidential.
 We limit access to personal information to those who need access to it to perform their job responsibilities.
 Employees may not access or disclose personal information for any purpose except as authorized for Prudential's business purposes.